 - Muscles aches and pains

-The experience of withdrawal symptoms is one of the most common signs that an individual is becoming addicted to opiates.
+The experience of withdrawal symptoms is one of the most common signs that an individual is dealing with addiction to opiates.
 Some other signs of addiction include:

 - Mood swings